 \section{Introduction}

 Using Fermi statistics, a formalism was developed by L.H.
 Thomas and E. Fermi to obtain the charge distribution and also the distribution of electric field in the extra-nuclear space inside heavy atoms \cite{TF1,TF2}.
-This proposed formalism is the so called Thomas-Fermi model.
+This formalism is known as the Thomas-Fermi model.
 The electrons inside the atoms are assumed to be a degenerate Fermi gas.
-In this model the electron density is found to be nonuniform inside the atom, i.e., $n_e=n_e(\vec r)$, where $\vec r$ is the radial distance vector of the point from the nucleus situated at the center of the atom.
-The electric potential $\phi (\vec r)$ and the corresponding electric field $\vec E(\vec r)$ within the atom also vary with the radial distance.
-The electron density has been observed to be a smoothly varying function of radial coordinate $r$ (the atoms are assumed to be of spherical in shape), instead of having peaks according to shell model.
+In this model the electron density is found to be nonuniform inside the atom, i.e., $n_e\equiv n_e(\vec r)$, where $\vec r$ is the radial distance vector of the point from the nucleus situated at the center of the atom.
+The nucleus at the centre has been assumed to be a point particle.
+The electric potential $\phi (\vec r)$ and the corresponding electric field vector $\vec E(\vec r)$ within the atom also vary with the radial vector.
+The electron density has been observed to be a smoothly varying function of radial coordinate $r$, instead of having peaks according to shell model.
+Where the atoms are assumed to be of spherically symmetric in shape.
 The model was successful in predicting the binding energies of the atoms \cite{LIEB}.
-With some suitable modification the model has been successfully applied to molecules, solids and also to nuclei \cite{MARCH} to explain some of the experimental values.
+With some suitable modification the model has been successfully applied to molecules, solids and also to nuclei \cite{MARCH} to explain some of the experimentally observed phenomena.
 The electronic shell effect was also incorporated in the model.
 The model could also satisfactorily explain the thermodynamic properties of dense degenerate electron gas.